 Dr Arif Mahmud

 Arif is an affiliated researcher on the OfS Changing Mindsets Project.
 He had recently completed his PhD from Middlesex University, whereby his thesis focuses on the role of emotional intelligence in the development of adolescents’ social and emotional abilities and academic performance.
 His interest in the Changing Mindsets project stems from an interest in enhancing student’s mindsets but also in exploring the stereotype threat and unintentional bias that exist within the higher education system in the UK.
 Coming from an Asian, working class background he is keen to not only explore but also reduce the barriers BME and socio-economically disadvantaged students may have in their quest for success.
 Arif has worked in Higher Education in the UK and around the world for more than 5 years and has taught across undergraduate and postgraduate levels in Education and Psychology Departments.
 Arif is also a Fellow of the Higher Education Academy.

 Miss Charley Bentley

-Charley is the Project Administrator for the OfS Changing Mindsets Project.
+Charley was the Project Administrator for the OfS Changing Mindsets Project.
 She recently graduated from University College London with a BSc in Psychology.
 Whilst studying her degree, Charley worked in recruitment and as a writing intern for a busy London start up company.
 Since graduating in 2016 Charley has worked as a freelance technical writer for a number of high profile clients in a variety of sectors, including: fintech, food and drink, education tech, business management, website development, fitness tech, and eCommerce.
 Charley is able to combine her knowledge of Psychology and her organisational skills to provide comprehensive administrative support for the Changing Mindsets project.
 Coming from a BME, mixed race background she is enthusiastic about being part of a project that aims to reduce the attainment gap of BME and working class students.